This series by American studies professor Ben Railton explores the connections between America’s past and present.

 Jefferson wanted both the statute and the university memorialized on his tombstone (along with the Declaration), a moving illustration that as of July 4, 1826, such civic contributions remained critically important.
 The two towering figures who died that day left legacies that include some of America’s more divisive and bigoted histories to be sure.
 But they also contributed, through their lives and their ideas, to the founding of American ideals as well as the nation.
 Critical patriotism requires us to remember all these sides to Adams, Jefferson, and America on the Fourth of July.

 Featured image: John Adams and Thomas Jefferson (Detail from postcard published by The Foundation Press, Inc., 1932.
 Reproduction of oil painting from the artist’s series: The Pageant of a Nation.
-Collection of the Virginia Historical Society.)
+Collection of the Virginia Historical Society, Library of Congress)

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now